gregtillbrook/parcel-plugin-bundle-visualiser/README.md

 # Release Notes
+ - 1.1.0 Report will now only be generated when NODE_ENV=production
  - 1.0.2 Removed '--visualise' cli arg until until bug #6 i resolved
  - 1.0.1 Minor readme tweaks
  - 1.0 Required the passing of arg '--visualise' to parcel build command so that user can dictate when report is generated.
 Hence incremented major npm version as this is a breaking api change.